Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Conclusion

 \section{Conclusion}

-We characterise NC emergence dynamics through five controlled experiments and identify a simple but strong empirical regularity: the mean penultimate feature norm at collapse concentrates tightly within each (model, dataset) pair (CV~$<8\%$ across depths, weight decays, widths, and seeds) and reliably predicts collapse timing.
-This concentration is not incidental noise reduction but a reproducible structural property of the dynamics.
+This paper provides a controlled characterisation of neural collapse \emph{onset}, a regime prior work has largely left unexamined in favour of the collapsed equilibrium.
+Across five experiments we establish that onset is marked by one measurable quantity: the mean penultimate feature norm at collapse concentrates tightly within each (model, dataset) pair (within-pair CV~$<8\%$ across depths, weight decays, widths, and seeds, for every pair tested across MNIST, Fashion-MNIST, and CIFAR-10) and marks the onset of collapse.
+This concentration is a reproducible structural property of the dynamics, not incidental noise reduction.

-Completing the (architecture)$\times$(dataset) grid with ResNet-20 on MNIST (\fnthresh~$= 5.867 \pm 0.034$, CV~$= 0.6\%$, $\tNC = 110$~epochs) reveals a pronounced interaction effect.
-The architecture effect is $+458\%$ \emph{conditional on MNIST} but only $+68\%$ \emph{conditional on CIFAR-10}, while the dataset effect is $-74\%$ \emph{conditional on ResNet-20} but only $-14\%$ \emph{conditional on MLP-5}.
-These magnitudes rule out any interpretation in which architecture and dataset contribute independently: \fnthresh\ is a genuinely joint property of the (model, dataset) pair.
-A multiplicative model under-predicts the ResNet-20/MNIST value by 232\%, demonstrating that marginal decomposition is not merely imprecise but structurally incorrect.
-Accurate prediction for new pairs therefore requires direct measurement.
+Completing the (architecture)$\times$(dataset) grid reveals a non-additive interaction (Table~\ref{tab:threshold}, Section~\ref{sec:threshold}): the architecture effect on \fnthresh\ depends on which dataset is held fixed, and the dataset effect depends on which architecture is held fixed, with conditional effect sizes differing by up to a factor of ${\approx}20$.
+A matched-optimiser de-confound (Table~\ref{tab:deconfound}) confirms this interaction is architectural rather than an optimiser artefact, and the under-prediction of the largest cell by any multiplicative model means \fnthresh\ for a new (model, dataset) pair must be measured directly, not extrapolated from marginals.

-Three additional structural regularities further constrain the phenomenon.
-Depth exhibits a non-monotonic effect on collapse speed, ruling out simple scaling laws.
-Activation jointly determines both collapse speed and \fnthresh, indicating that optimisation dynamics and representation geometry are inseparable.
-Width, in contrast, produces a clean monotonic acceleration of collapse, distinguishing its role from depth.
-Weight decay controls the rate of approach to \fnthresh\ without affecting its value---except in a sharply defined regime ($\lambda \geq 5\times10^{-4}$), beyond which collapse is prevented entirely.
-This Goldilocks zone is not gradual but phase-like.
+Four further regularities constrain the phenomenon: depth affects collapse speed non-monotonically; activation jointly sets both collapse speed and \fnthresh; width accelerates collapse monotonically; and weight decay controls only the rate of approach to \fnthresh, except beyond a sharp cutoff ($\lambda \geq 5\times10^{-4}$) where collapse is prevented entirely.

+An intervention experiment (Section~\ref{sec:intervention}) further shows that, when penultimate features are rescaled over a tenfold range, the feature norm returns to the same \fnthresh.
+This identifies \fnthresh\ as an attractor of the gradient flow rather than a direct causal trigger, consistent with its role as a stable landmark of the collapsed state.